open-cluster-management-io/addon-contrib/resource-usage-collect-addon/README.md

 ```

 ### Troubleshoot
-1. If `make deploy` could not work, it might be that there has an auto-generated  `kustomization_tmp.yaml` file, delete it and rerun the command.
+1. If `make deploy` could not work, it might be that there has an auto-generated  `kustomization_tmp.yaml.tmp` file, delete it and rerun the command.
-Also make sure you are under hub cluster context.
+Also make sure you are under hub cluster context, check the `kustomization.yaml` file, delete the part under `configMapGenerator`.